iodide-project/iodide/docs/api.md

 ### `iodide.file.lastUpdated(fileName)`

-returns a `Date` object that represents when the file associated with `fileName` was last updated.
+Returns a `Date` object that represents when the file associated with `fileName` was last updated.

 #### `iodide.file.lastUpdated` patterns